 Watch: Pizarro scores of one the Bundesliga's best goals of all time

-Indeed, Pizarro adapted to life in Germany so well that he earned a move to Bayern Munich in 2001, where he played until 2007, before returning for a second stint between 2012 and 2015.
+Indeed, Pizarro adapted to life in Germany so well that he earned a move to record champions Bayern in 2001, where he played until 2007, before returning for a second stint between 2012 and 2015.

 Pizarro's two spells in Bavaria were laden with success: he won six Bundesliga titles, five DFB Cups and the UEFA Champions League (among other honours).